-Dina Siegel is a professor of criminology at the Willem Pompe Institute for Criminal Law and Criminology at Utrecht University, The Netherlands.
+Dina Siegel is a professor of criminology at the Willem Pompe Institute for Criminal Law and Criminology at Utrecht University, the Netherlands.
 She received her PhD in cultural anthropology at the VU University Amsterdam.
 She has published on migration, crimes of mobility, transnational organized crime, Russian Mafia, and cultural criminology.
-Her publications include: Wagner in Israel.
-The Mixture of Politics and Music (2013), Music and Crime (with Decorte, T., 2013), Maffia, diamanten en Mozart.
+Her publications include: Crime and Music (with F. Bovenkerk, 2021), Wagner in Israel.
+The Mixture of Politics and Music (2013), Maffia, diamanten en Mozart.
 Etnografie in criminologisch onderzoek (2010).

 |ISBN Boek||978-94-6236-184-3,1e druk|

 |ISBN E-Book||978-90-8974-450-0,1e druk|